Blog / Health, Clinical, Neuro, Product

 MIND IDE Trial of Penumbra’s Artemis Neuro Evacuation Device Shows Potential Promise for Patients Experiencing Hemorrhagic Stroke

 The data was presented at the International Stroke Conference in Los Angeles on Feb.
-5, 2025, by Dr. David Fiorella, MD, PhD, director of the Cerebrovascular Center at Stony Brook University Hospital, a co-principal investigator.
+5, 2025, by Dr. David Fiorella, MD, PhD, director of the Cerebrovascular Center at Stony Brook University Hospital and at the World Intercranial Hemorrhage Conference in Sydney Australia on March 28, 2025 by Dr. Christopher Kellner, MD, a cerebrovascular neurosurgeon at the Mt.
+Sinai Health System in New York.

 The MIND IDE study, a multicenter, open-label, randomized trial of patients with moderate to large supratentorial ICH, found that patients who underwent minimally invasive surgery with Artemis saw a reduction in ICH volume of 81.5% in the deep cohort, and 80.4% in the lobar cohort.
 The researchers also noted improvements in symptomatic perihematomal edema and modified Rankin scores at 30 days.
 Fewer patients were intubated at 30 days if they underwent minimally invasive surgery with Artemis compared to the medical management group.